Affiliate links on Android Authority may earn us a commission. Learn more.

 Xiaomi Mi Band 7 vs Mi Band 6: Which should you buy?

-- Are you seeking a tracker with advanced training stats, a larger screen with an always-on mode, and a bigger battery?
+- Are you seeking a tracker with advanced training stats and a larger screen with an always-on mode?
 Consider the Xiaomi Mi Band 7.

-The Xiaomi Mi Band 7 is a little pricier than the outgoing Mi Band 6, but that isn’t an immediate dealbreaker.
+The Xiaomi Mi Band 7 is pricier than the Mi Band 6, but that isn’t an immediate dealbreaker.
 You can find the Band 7 on Amazon for around $50.
-However, it’s fully worth considering that steeper asking price if you want a larger screen, more advanced training monitoring data, and a larger battery.
-The Mi Band 7 makes the most sense for Mi Band newcomers.
+However, that steeper asking price is worth considering if you want a larger screen, more advanced training monitoring data, and a larger battery.
+The Mi Band 7 makes the most sense for newcomers who don’t appreciate the Mi Band 8 redesign.

 If you already own a Mi Band 6 or older Mi Band, you may want to think twice about upgrading.
-You may not need the additional training features, or you might prefer the longer battery life offered by older models.
-If you fall into either of these camps, rather wait for the inevitable price drop the Mi Band 7 will experience later in its life.
+You may not need the additional training features or prefer the longer battery life offered by older models.

 Which Xiaomi Mi Band model do you prefer?